 • Tie the legs together and twist the wings under the turkey.

 • Place the turkey in the oven and bake for 2-2½ hours.
 Spoon the drippings over the entire turkey every 30 minutes.
+Rotate the turkey halfway through cooking so it roasts more evenly.
 Use a meat thermometer to check for doneness.
 Once the thermometer registers 165°F, the turkey is cooked.

 • Remove and let the turkey rest for 15 minutes before serving.